Waztom/xchem-CAR/README.md

 **Note: We have tested this using Ubuntu 18.04 and 20.04, compatibility of other Linux distributions have not been investigated.**

 ## <a name="InstallGitCrypt"></a>Install Git-Crypt
+if you are using Ubuntu or Debian, you can install git-crypt by:
+>`sudo apt-get update` <br>
+>`sudo apt-get install git-crypt` <br>

-download the compressed git-crypt package (https://www.agwa.name/projects/git-crypt/downloads/git-crypt-0.6.0.tar.gz)
+alternatively, you can install by downloading the the compressed git-crypt package from: https://www.agwa.name/projects/git-crypt/downloads/git-crypt-0.6.0.tar.gz

-Extract the package to create the directory **git-crypt-0.6.0**:
+extract the package to create the directory **git-crypt-0.6.0**:
 > `tar -xvzf git-crypt-0.6.0.tar.gz` <br>

-in terminal:
+build the package in terminal by:

 > `$ cd git-crypt-0.6.0`<br>
 > `$ make`<br>